junegunn/vader.vim/README.md

 " The plugin under test
 set rtp^=~/.vim/bundle/vim-markdown
 set rtp+=~/.vim/bundle/vim-markdown/after

+" Enable loading plugins and indent files for specific file types filetype plugin indent on
 ```

 Then you can start Vim process with the configuration file and run Vader tests.